adambraimbridge/public-brands-api/README.md

 }
 ```

-* As well a parents, brands can have children as shown bellow:
+* As well a parents, brands can have children as shown below:

 ```
 {